top of page

 (Report RR151 from the Health and Safety Executive)

-EXCERPTS FROM THE HEALTH AND SAFETY RISK ASSESSMENT
+EXCERPTS FROM OUR HEALTH AND SAFETY RISK ASSESSMENT FOR RESTAURANTS

 • The danger of using sharp tools and machines in the kitchen: Cooks are exposed to a high risk of cuts.
 This is due to their need to use a wide range of sharp hand utensils (e.g. knives, peelers) and cutting tools (e.g. razors) to prepare ingredients such as vegetables.
 In addition to these sharp hand utensils, cooks may need to use electromechanical machines with rotating parts (e.g. slicers, mincers), particularly for meat.
 For cooks, the risk of cuts from sharp utensils and machines will be present on a daily basis, particularly during the raw materials preparation stage (vegetables, fruit, meat, fish).
 The risk of cuts will also be present once the service is over, when cooks have to clean and put away the utensils and cutting machines they have used during their shift.
 The cutting utensils and machines used by cooks can cause superficial wounds, or deep wounds with damage to tendons and/or muscles.
 These wounds can be accompanied by severe hemorrhaging if a vein or aorta has been affected.
 What's more, any wound is likely to become infected if not disinfected quickly.
 Sometimes the damage can be much more serious, with severed limbs.